balena-io/balena-cli/doc/cli.markdown

 arguments may be provided, alternating tag keys and values (see examples).
 Hint: Empty values may be specified with "" (bash, cmd.exe) or '""' (PowerShell).

+#### --draft

+Deploy the release as a draft.
+Draft releases are ignored by the 'track latest' release policy but can be used through release pinning.
+Draft releases can be marked as final through the API.
+Releases as created as final by default unless this option is given.

 #### -e, --emulated

 Use QEMU for ARM architecture emulation during the image build